hypo69/hypo/docs/gemini/consultant/ru/utils/video.md

     :type url: str
     :param save_path: The path to save the downloaded video.
     :type save_path: str
-    :raises aiohttp.ClientError: If there's an error during the download.
+    :raises aiohttp.ClientError: If there's a network issue during download.
-    :returns: The path to the saved file, or None if the operation failed.
+    :returns: The path to the saved file, or None if the download failed or the file is empty.
+    :rtype: Optional[Path]
     """
     save_path = Path(save_path)